Wenretium/CIPGAN/README.md

 --testA
 --testB
 ```
 I also provide my own training dataset, including `CIP_dataset1_process` and `CIP_dataset2`.
 They’re collected by me from the Internet (sorry to forget the specific source).
 You can download it from [here](https://pan.baidu.com/s/1sWQwcun-lq0YEc-0WQRXAg) (203n).
-(Updated on March 27th, 2022)

 #### 2. Train a model